 - The version of the PCIe Lanes

-The bandwidth a slot can carry scales with the amount of lanes.
-So a slot with 4 x PCIe lanes would have twice the data carrying capacity as compared to a slot with one PCIe lane.
+The bandwidth a slot can carry scales with the number of lanes.
+So a place with 4 x PCIe lanes would have twice the data carrying capacity compared to a space with one PCIe lane.

-In addition to that the version of the PCIe slot has a direct impact on the per lane data transfer rate.
+In addition, the PCIe slot’s version directly impacts the per-lane data transfer rate.
 So much so that with each newer generation, the amount of data each lane can carry doubles.

-With each newer version of PCIe, new devices are made that can leverage the higher bandwidth.
+With each newer version of PCIe, new devices can leverage the higher bandwidth.

-For instance, we have the Gen 4 NVMe SSDs such as the Samsung 980 Pro.
-These can reach speeds of upto 5500 MB/s.
-Compare this to Gen 3 NVMe SSDs which maxed out at 3500 MB/s transfer rate.
+For instance, we have the Gen 4 NVMe SSDs, such as the Samsung 980 Pro.
+These can reach speeds of up to 5500 MB/s.
+Compare this to Gen 3 NVMe SSDs which maxed out at a 3500 MB/s transfer rate.

 Newer PCIe Generations Give Birth to New Gen Graphics Card

-NVIDIA RTX 30 and 40 series graphics cards are some of the rare devices that actually do utilize the newer PCIe 4.0 protocol.
+NVIDIA RTX 30 and 40 series graphics cards are rare devices that utilize the newer PCIe 4.0 protocol.

-A graphics card is generally a PCIe device that generates the most amount of data.
-As such, it requires the largest slot available on any motherboard, the x16 slot with 16 PCIe lanes.
+A graphics card is generally a PCIe device that generates the most data.
+It requires the largest slot available on any motherboard, the x16 slot with 16 PCIe lanes.

-Now NVIDIA RTX 30 and 40 graphics card most certainly have the potential to generate a higher data, and as such the PCIe 3.0 slot would act as a bottleneck to their performance.
+Now NVIDIA RTX 30 and 40 graphics cards most certainly have the potential to generate higher data, and as such, the PCIe 3.0 slot would act as a bottleneck to their performance.

-How much of a performance drop can you if put a RTX 30 and 40 on a PCIe 3.0?
+How much of a performance drop can you make if you put an RTX 30 and 40 on a PCIe 3.0?
 Read on.

 Performance Impact of PCIe 4.0 Graphics Card on a PCIe 3.0 Slot

 They tested on several software and benchmarks.
-The results revealed that while there is certainly an impact, it actually depends upon the software you use or the activity you perform.
+The results revealed that while there is undoubtedly an impact, it depends upon the software you use or your activity.

 Image: PugetSystems.com.
 Comparison of how RTX 3090 and Titan RTX perform on different PCIe generations.
-A significant impact can be seen on performance in DaVinci Resolve (video editing software) when using the cards in older PCIe slots.
+A significant impact can be seen on DaVinci Resolve’s (video editing software) performance when using the cards in older PCIe slots.

 On a PCIe 4.0, the RTX 3090 scored 156 points.
 The same card on a PCIe 3.0 scored 150.

-In addition to that, for future reference you can also see that running a PCIe 3.0 device on a 4.0 slot would not give you any performance boost.
-For instance the PCIe 3.0 Titan RTX scored 109 on both PCIe 4.0 and PCIe 3.0 slots.
+In addition, for future reference, you can also see that running a PCIe 3.0 device on a 4.0 slot would not give you any performance boost.
+For instance, the PCIe 3.0 Titan RTX scored 109 on PCIe 4.0 and PCIe 3.0 slots.

 Again as mentioned, the results were not typical across the board.
-For instance, the results on the OctaneBench were quite inconclusive and there was no visible impact of using a PCIe 4.0 on older slots.
+For instance, the effects on the OctaneBench were inconclusive, and there was no visible impact of using a PCIe 4.0 on older slots.